 Differences in MPCs across households are notoriously hard to predict using observable characteristics of households' wealth, income, and demographics (e.g., Lewis et al., 2024; Fuster et al., 2021).
-To test this in our data, we model respondents' average MPCs as a function of a host of observables in the following regression equation:
+To test this in our data, we model respondents' average MPCs as a function of observables in the following regression equation:

-$$MPC_i = \alpha + \beta' X_i + \epsilon_i \tag{11}$$
+$$MPC_i = \alpha + \beta' X_i + \epsilon_i \tag{10}$$

-where MPC_i is each respondent's average MPC across the 14 scenarios and X_i is a vector of variables that includes: households' monthly spending (log), income (log), and income risk; non-parametric functions of liquid wealth, illiquid wealth, and debt; and four additional demographic characteristics (a college dummy, age, gender, and household size).
+where MPCi is each respondent's average MPC across the 14 scenarios and $X_i$ is a vector of variables that includes: households' monthly spending (log), income (log), and income risk; non-parametric functions of liquid wealth, illiquid wealth, and debt; and four additional demographic characteristics (a college dummy, age, gender, and household size).
 Echoing findings in the literature, these characteristics together explain only 11% of the cross-sectional variation in MPCs (Appendix Table B.2).
-Even though measurement error in our explanatory variables will somewhat attenuate the estimated R^2 , this finding remains surprising since standard theories suggest that these characteristics should explain the majority (or even all) heterogeneity in MPCs.
+In analogous regressions, we find that observable characteristics explain only 21% of variation in the household-level share of MPCs that equal 0 and-what is perhaps most striking-only 3% of the household-level share of MPCs that equal 1.
+Even though measurement error in our explanatory variables will somewhat attenuate the estimated $R^2$ , this finding remains surprising since standard theories suggest that these characteristics should explain the majority of (or even all) heterogeneity in MPCs.

 By contrast, the four quick-fixing types account for almost half of the variation in MPCs by themselves.
-That is, when we replace X_i with four dummy variables indicating the quick-fixing types, we obtain an R^2 of 49%.
-This is true even though households who adopt the same quick-fix could still have very different average MPCs, depending on how quickly they abandon the quick-fix and which interior MPC they adopt.
-Nevertheless, taking households' quick-fixing policy into account allows us to account for a very large share of the variation.
+That is, when we replace $X_i$ with four dummy variables indicating the quick-fixing types, we obtain an $R^2$ of 49%.
+This may be surprising because, although quick-fixing types are identified using data on MPCs, they are a relatively low-dimensional summary that use information about only \$50 shocks.
 This suggests that households' quick-fixing types are a potentially major driver of MPC heterogeneity and could go a long way toward opening this "black box."
+Households' quick-fixing types also account for 56% of the variation in the share of extreme MPCs of 0 or 1.

 Quick-fixing types not only account for much of the cross-sectional dispersion in MPCs, they also explain variation in the aggregate MPCs out of shocks of varying signs and sizes.
-To demonstrate this fact, Figure 3 plots the average MPC for each shock, pooled across all households and separately for each type.
+To demonstrate this fact, Figure 4 plots the average MPC for each shock, pooled across all households and separately for each type.
 Panel A shows the raw average MPCs for all respondents (black line and dots) and separately for each type (colored lines and dots).
 Panel B shows the portion of MPCs that is predicted by the "extensive margin" of type membership and switching to the interior via a simple calculation.
-Suppose that households consistently follow their estimated type: they start with the MPC prescribed by their type, and once they switch to a different MPC for the first time in the data, that they permanently switch to the average interior MPC of 0.45.
-Thus, MPCs only vary if households transition from extreme to interior MPCs.
-Panel B shows that this simple calculation accounts for many of the key
+Suppose that households consistently follow their estimated type: they start with the MPC prescribed by their type, and once they switch to a different MPC for the first time in the data, they permanently switch to the average interior MPC of 0.45.
+Thus, MPCs only vary if

-Figure 3: The extensive margin explains MPC means and heterogeneity
+Figure 4: The extensive margin explains MPC means and heterogeneity

-Notes: The left panel displays the average MPCs of four different quick-fixing types, which we define on page 14, and unclassified respondents for 14 different income shocks.
+Notes: The left panel displays the average MPCs of four different quick-fixing types, which we define on page 17, and unclassified respondents for 14 different income shocks.
 The black line shows the average MPC of the full household sample.
 The middle panel shows the same statistics after "enforcing consistency" to isolate the effect of the extensive margin.
 All interior MPCs are fixed at 0.45.
 Households start with the MPC prescribed by their type.
 Once they change their MPC, they permanently switch to the interior.
 The right panel graphs the difference between the left panel and the middle panel.